 As such, it is very important for an analyst to appreciate the method of creation of a data table and then interpret its results to ensure that the analysis is heading in the desired direction.
 Further, a data table can be an effective and efficient way for presentation to the boss or client when it comes to expected financial performance under different circumstances.

 This has been a guide to what is Sensitivity Analysis and its definition.
-Here we discuss how to perform Sensitivity Analysis using What if Analysis along with examples and downloadable excel template.
+Here we discuss how to perform Sensitivity Analysis using What if Analysis along with examples and a downloadable excel template.
 You can learn more about financial modeling from the following articles –